marcus-the-worm/ClubPengu/README.md

 Club Pengu is a **Web3 social gaming platform** that combines the nostalgic charm of classic penguin social games with modern blockchain technology.
 Built on Solana, it offers:

-- **🐧 Club Penguin Vibes** - 3D voxel world, penguin customization, puffles, emotes, and the social experience you remember
+- **🐧 Club Pengu Vibes** - 3D voxel world, penguin customization, puffles, emotes, and the social experience you remember
 - **🏢 GTA V-Style Properties** - Rent igloos, apartments, and lounges.
 Paywall your space with any token
 - **🔄 RuneScape Trading** - Open gacha for rare cosmetics.
 Trade items with other players